-SERVICE NAME Community Food Club
+SERVICE NAME Food Club

 SERVICE NUMBER 2.0

 SERVICE CATEGORY Priority Services

-SERVICE DEFINITION The Community Food Club of Greater Grand Rapids promotes food security and dignity for low income households by way of a small membership fee and choice of a variety of healthy items in a grocery store experience.
+SERVICE DEFINITION A system that provides food security and dignity for low income households by way of a small membership fee and choice of a variety of healthy items in a grocery store experience.

 UNIT OF SERVICE One point of food.